marsinator358/luajit-decompiler-v2/README.md

 **WARNING: The current release version is for debugging purposes only!**
 The output lua code may contain lots of gotos and auto generated variables.
-Loop conditions, else statements and multi assignments are currently not processed.
+Else statements and multi assignments are currently not processed.

 1. Head to the release section and download the latest exe.
 2. Drag and drop a valid LuaJIT bytecode file onto the exe.